-Remember the movie Johnny Mnemonic?
+Do you Remember Keanu Reeves in the movie Johnny Mnemonic (1995)?
 It was a low budget adaptation of a short story by William Gibson.
 Even with strong source material, a capable cast, and a decent screenplay this film somehow managed to fail.
 I guess Hollywood and the general public just didn’t get ‘cyberspace’.

 The film starred Keanu Reeves as Johnny, a data courier who transports sensitive data by storing it on an implant in his brain.
 When he accepts a job that exceeds his data capacity, he runs the risk of brain damage due to “synaptic leakage”.
 Johnny must escape numerous pursuits and download the data before it kills him.

 The basic premise of this film seems kind of shaky.
 Johnny uses a “ram doubler” to increase his data capacity.
 This film was released in 1995 so most computer users would have understood data compression.
 Remember using Pkzip on DOS?
 That much is certainly plausible but the fact that the device is leaking data because it is over capacity doesn’t make any sense at all.
 To date we don’t have any storage media that can arbitrarily exceed its own storage capacity just because you happen to have more data than it can hold.